fitchtech/azure-devops/docs/presets/jobTypes.md

         dependsOn: nuGetPackage
         projects: '$(Build.Repository.LocalPath)/server.csproj'
         command: publish # Overrides the default parameters.dotNetCommand: build
-    dotNetProjects: '' # string | Use when you have a single dotNet projects file pattern and single build job.
+  # dotNetProjects: '' # string | Use when you have a single dotNet projects file pattern and single build job.
-    dotNetCommand: publish # build (default) or publish | default command for all dotNet build jobs
+  # dotNetCommand: build # build or publish | default command for all dotNet build jobs
+    containerRegistry: DockerHub # string | default registry service connection for all docker build jobs
+  # containerRepository: '' # string | default repository within registry for all docker build jobs
+  # dockerBuilds: [] | list of jobs for steps/build/containerImage.yaml with all params for each job
+    dockerBuilds:
+      - job: containerImage
+        dependsOn: dotNetPublish # add dependsOn for other jobs in deploy stage
+        dockerFile: Dockerfile
+        dockerArgs: '--build-arg repository=dotnet/aspnet' # Optional docker build arguments
+        dockerTags: '$(Build.DefinitionName)' # Optional list of image tags
+        containerRepository: repoName # Optional path within registry that overrides containerRepository param. registry/repository/name:tag
+      # containerRegistry: ACR # Optional override of containerRegistry parameter.
+Container registry service connection name
+      # dockerContext: $(Build.Repository.LocalPath) # This is the default root for docker build
+  # dockerTags: $(Build.SourceBranchName) # list object of docker tags for image
+  # dockerArgs: '' # string | default docker build arguments for all docker build jobs
+  # dockerContext: $(Build.Repository.LocalPath) # this is the default context.
+Use param to override
+  # dockerFile: '' # string | Use when you have a single docker file and single build job.
-    buildPool:
+  # buildPool:
-      vmImage: 'Ubuntu-16.04' # This is the default pool for all build stage jobs.
+  #   vmImage: 'Ubuntu-16.04' # This is the default pool for all build stage jobs.
 Use param to override default
-    buildCheckout: self # default repository resource to checkout for all build jobs
+  # buildCheckout: self # default repository resource to checkout for all build jobs
     armSubscription: serviceConnectionName # Default service connection for all ARM template deployment jobs
-    armResourceGroup: 'resourceGroupName' # string | default resource group for all ARM deployment jobs
+    armResourceGroup: resourceGroupName # string | default resource group for all ARM deployment jobs
-  # armDeployments: list of jobs for steps/deploy/armTemplate.yaml with all params for each job
+  # armDeployments: [] | list of jobs for steps/deploy/armTemplate.yaml with all params for each job
     armDeployments:
       - deployment: armTemplate1 # Required: deployment name must be unique
         template: 'deployment1.json' # Required: ARM template file name
         parameters: 'parameters1.json' # Optional: ARM parameters file name
+      # subscription: serviceConnectionName # Override default parameters.armSubscription
+      # resourceGroup: resourceGroupName # Override default parameters.armResourceGroup
     kubernetesServiceConnection: serviceConnectionName # Default service connection for all kubernetes deployment jobs
-  # kubernetesDeployments: list of jobs for steps/deploy/kubeManifest.yaml with all params for each job
+  # kubernetesDeployments: [] | list of jobs for steps/deploy/kubeManifest.yaml with all params for each job
     kubernetesDeployments:
       - deployment: kubeDeploy
-        kubeServiceConnection: 'serviceConnectionName'
         manifests: '$(Build.Repository.LocalPath)/deployment.yaml'
-        action: deploy
         strategy: canary
+      # action: deploy # deploy, promote, reject, scale, patch, delete
     kubernetesCanaryIncrements: 10 # default increments when using strategy: canary
     kubernetesNamespace: namespace # default kubernetes namespace for all kubernetes deployments
-    kubernetesCanaryPromote: true # default when using kubernetes canary deployment strategy inserts promote job.
+  # kubernetesCanaryPromote: true # default when using kubernetes canary deployment strategy inserts promote job.
 Set false to disable job
-    kubernetesCanaryReject: true # default when using kubernetes canary deployment strategy inserts reject job.
+  # kubernetesCanaryReject: true # default when using kubernetes canary deployment strategy inserts reject job.
 Set false to disable job
-    deployPool:
+  # deployPool:
-      vmImage: 'ubuntu-18.04' # This is the default pool for all deploy, promote, and reject stage jobs.
+  #   vmImage: 'ubuntu-18.04' # This is the default pool for all deploy, promote, and reject stage jobs.
 Use param to override default
-    deployCheckout: self # default repository resource to checkout for all deployment jobs
+  # deployCheckout: self # default repository resource to checkout for all deployment jobs
+  # vsTests: [] | list of jobs for steps/test/visualStudioTest.yaml with all params for each job
     vsTests:
       - job: vsTest
         testPlan: 123456
         testSuite: 123456
-        testConfiguration: 523
         strategy:
           parallel: 10
-    testPlan:
-    testSuite:
-    testConfiguration:
+    testConfiguration: 523 # sets default testConfiguration for all vsTest jobs
+  # testPlan: 0 # sets default testPlan for all vsTest jobs
+  # testSuite: 0 # sets default testSuite for all vsTest jobs
-    testPool:
+  # testPool:
+  #   vmImage: 'windows-latest'

 ```